 Notwithstanding the equal priority of the Liens on any Shared Collateral, the Applicable Authorized Representative may deal with the Collateral as if such Applicable Authorized Representative had a senior lien on such Collateral.
 No Non-Controlling Representative may contest, protest or object to any foreclosure proceeding or action brought by the Applicable Authorized Representative.
-Each of the parties to the First Lien Intercreditor Agreement will agree that it will not contest or support any other person in contesting, in any proceeding (including any insolvency or liquidation proceeding), the perfection, priority, validity or enforceability of a Lien held by or on behalf of any of the parties to the First Lien Intercreditor Agreement in all or any part of the Shared Collateral, or the provisions of the First Lien Intercreditor Agreement.
+Each of the parties to the First Lien Intercreditor Agreement will agree that it will not contest or support any other perfection, priority, validity or enforceability of a Lien held by or on behalf of any of the parties to the First Lien Intercreditor Agreement in all or any part of the Shared Collateral, or the provisions of the First Lien Intercreditor Agreement.